MobilityData/GTFS_Schedule_Best-Practices/index.md

 <figure>
   <img id="rmi-logo" src="/best-practices/images/rmi.png" alt="The Rocky Mountain Institute logo">
-  <figcaption>The GTFS Best Practices Working Group is convened and facilitated by <a href="http://www.rmi.org/ITD">Rocky Mountain Institute</a>, a non-profit organization transforming global energy use to create a clean, prosperous, and secure low-carbon future.</figcaption>
+  <figcaption>The GTFS Best Practices Working Group is convened and facilitated by <a href="http://www.rmi.org/ITD">Rocky Mountain Institute</a>, a nonprofit organization transforming global energy use to create a clean, prosperous, and secure low-carbon future.</figcaption>
 </figure>